Pinegrow/pg-quasar-tailwindcss/src/content/index.md

 - [Quasar](https://quasar.dev/components/) - There’s a component for almost every web development need within Quasar.
 Each of Quasar’s components is carefully crafted to offer you the best possible experience for your users.
 Quasar is designed with performance & responsiveness in mind – so the overhead of using Quasar is barely noticeable.
 This attention to performance and good design is something that gives us special pride.

+- [Tailwind CSS](https://tailwindcss.com/docs/guides/nuxtjs#3) - The amazing utility-first CSS framework.
+  👉 Note: This template uses Tailwind CSS for styling.
+In order to resolve Quasar's !important in default theme, tailwind.config.ts includes the `important: true` setting.
+  👉 Note: Quasar's extended spacing utilities that can enabled by setting `framework.cssAddon: true` in quasar config is ensured to be not enabled to reduce the css footprint added by quasar.

 ### Icons

 - [UnoCSS Preset Icons](https://github.com/unocss/unocss/tree/main/packages/preset-icons/) - use over 100,000 open-source [Iconify](https://iconify.design/) icons.
 Uses the **unocss** format for icon names, for example, `i-mdi-home`.